 PU is just one of two main types of faux leather.
 The other one is PVC, or more commonly known as vinyl.
 Both are loosely called faux leather, synthetic leather, artificial leather, vegan leather, pleather, and many others.

 Watch: How Pleather Is Made

 Strengths and Weaknesses

 PU may have many positive qualities, but its kryptonite is heat and moisture.
-Even though chemicals are added to the mix to make PU resistant to fire, scratches, and sunlight, they still don’t guarantee 100% protection.
-It will eventually weaken due to wear and tear.
+Even though chemicals are added to the mix to make PU resistant to fire, scratches, or sunlight, they still don’t guarantee 100% protection.
+The material will eventually weaken due to wear and tear.
 Leave faux leather to these elements for a long time, and it will horribly degrade.

 In humid environments (places that are usually near the Earth’s equator), PU leather can degrade more easily due to perspiration.
 Imagine being in a sauna even if the occasion doesn’t call for it.
 That’s what you’d feel like in places with relatively high humidity.

 Since PU is not breathable, moist skin can easily stick to it upon contact.
 Furthermore, sweat isn’t just some kind of liquid.
 It also has other stuff mixed in, such as ammonia, sodium, sugar, and bacteria.

 PU Leather Maintenance

 Faux leather requires proper care like its genuine counterpart.
 Even the highest quality of synthetic leather can degrade like paper in a short amount of time if not taken care of adequately.
 Below are some tips to prolong the lifespan of PU leather:

 1. Use in a Cool and Dry Workspace

 PU leather is ideal in places where there is ample air conditioning, or where the temperature is naturally low.
 It can live longer in environments where heat and moisture are at a minimum.